 Activate more moments

-Start planning your campaign schedule now, thinking about a mix of those classic bigger moments and smaller mini moments your brand can speak to.
-Think about natural ties between what you offer, and how people celebrate.
-Maybe your products are especially relevant for a topic like gifting, or a certain time of the season.
-Really lean into the ways your specific company can help amplify and support people’s celebrations.
+Start planning your campaign schedule now, and think about including a mix of those classic bigger moments and smaller mini moments that your brand can speak to.
+Think about natural ties between what you offer—and how people celebrate.
+Maybe your products are especially relevant for a topic such as gifting or a certain time of the season.
+Really lean into the ways your specific company can help to amplify and support people’s celebrations.

-Holiday shoppers have overlapping needs throughout the season.
-They might be shopping for Friendsmas, planning Thanksgiving dinner and picking decor for New Year’s, all at once.
+Festive shoppers have overlapping needs throughout the season.
+They might be shopping for Friendsmas, planning a festive dinner and picking décor for New Year’s, all at once.
 Think about different objective types and how they can complement each other.
-Make sure your holiday campaigns include a mix of objective types so you make sure to meet shoppers every step of the way.
+Make sure that your festive season campaigns include a mix of objective types, so you can ensure that you meet shoppers every step of the way.

 Make gifting a breeze

 People come to Pinterest open-minded and undecided about what to buy.
-But they do have targeted recipients in mind—so they search for gifts by things like relationship (mother, brother, etc) or the recipient’s interests.
-Infuse this specificity in your creative assets to meet your audience where they are.
+But they do have targeted recipients in mind—so they search for gifts using keywords such as relationship (mother, brother, etc.) or the recipient’s interests.
+Infuse this specificity into your creative assets to meet your audience where they are.

-Watch our holiday webinar to get unique insights about holiday shopping on Pinterest and recommendations on how to build your media plans for the season.
+Watch our festive season webinar to get unique insights about festive shopping on Pinterest and recommendations on how to build your media plans for the season.